Stutterers reach beyond the medical model of disability. Originally published in

 Joe Biden and I are both stutterers.
 Tonight, for all who stutter, it’s our moment on the national stage.
 Originally published in Indy Week.
 I WAS WALKING TO THE PEPSI CENTER in Denver this week, talking with a former public official from Illinois.
 The conversation turned to Sen. Joe Biden.
 “I have a personal question,” she […]

 Why my stutter makes me a better reporter Originally published in the Journal of Michigan Fellows.
-This column has been revised slightly to reflect the current state of the science and the language.
+Note to readers: This column has been revised slightly to reflect the current state of the science and the language.
 It is also a snapshot in time.
-For a 2019 update on how I currently viewed stuttering, see my essay Stammer Time from […]
+For a 2019 update on how I currently viewed stuttering, see my essay […]

 For stutterers, speaking is not just a physical handicap but also crippling psychological problem.
 Now gaining popularity is a radical—and controversial—notion: that stutterers are better off learning to accept their impediment rather than striving to overcome it.
 Originally published in Psychology Today.
 HEAD BOBBING, FACE GRIMACING, Vicki Schutter stood before a microphone in a Cleveland hotel and […]